Hermann-web/blog/docs/blog/posts/software-and-tools/dev/OSX/linux/check-running-processes.md

   - troubleshooting
 ---

-# Scanning Processes on a Linux OS for troubleshooting or simple checking

 ## Introduction

 This markdown provides a step-by-step guide to identify and terminate processes running on a specific port, catering to both Unix-based and Windows systems.

 ## Handling Processes on a Port